adambard/learnxinyminutes-docs/openmp.html.markdown

 ## Compiling and running OpenMP

-Writing a simple hello world program we parallelize it using the `#pragma omp parallel` directive
+A simple "hello world" program can be parallelized using the `#pragma omp parallel` directive

 ```cpp
 #include <stdio.h>